Leviathan (locomotive): Replica engine

 Between 1999 and 2009, the Kloke Locomotive Works, run by Dave Kloke, constructed a full-size replica of the Leviathan, borrowing plans, research, blueprints, and patterns from the construction of the replica of the Jupiter by O'Connor Engineering, in order to match the specifications and details.
 The replica however was also fitted with modern-day features upon construction, including an oil bunker, a small headlight on the rear of the tender, air brakes, and a varnished wooden cab.
+The replica made a few test runs prior to its unveiling over the rails of the Fox River Trolley Museum of South Elgin, IL, close to site of the Kloke Locomotive Works in Elgin, IL.
 The replica made its first public appearance at the 2009 train festival in Owosso, Michigan, being hosted by the Steam Railroading Institute.
-Since then, the replica of the Leviathan has visited various tourist railroads and museums across the Midwest and Eastern United States for special events, including the Saratoga and North Creek Railway in North Creek, New York, the Illinois Railway Museum in Union, Illinois, and the Age of Steam Roundhouse in Sugarcreek, Ohio.
+Between 2009 and 2018, the replica of the Leviathan had visited various tourist railroads and museums across the Midwest and Eastern United States for special events, including the Saratoga and North Creek Railway in North Creek, New York, the Illinois Railway Museum in Union, Illinois, and the Age of Steam Roundhouse in Sugarcreek, Ohio.

 In 2018, the Leviathan replica was acquired by the Stone Gable Estates, which opened both the Star Barn Complex and the Harrisburg, Lincoln and Lancaster Railroad in Elizabethtown, Pennsylvania.
-The Leviathan replica currently operates on the Elizabethtown line exclusively for special events, while being re-lettered as Pennsylvania Railroad 331, the locomotive that pulled President Abraham Lincoln's funeral train in 1865.
+The locomotive currently operates as Pennsylvania Railroad 331, the locomotive that pulled President Abraham Lincoln's funeral train in 1865.
+It is expected to operate an estimated 100+ days a year for public excursions, special and private events.

+In November 2025, the PRR 331 underwent a 1472-day inspection and rebuild, which was unveiled on November 6th to have been completed by Horneman Enterprises, an independent railroad contractor and consulting company, within a period of 10 months.